 I was not disappointed with ‘Rock Springs,’ this was the place that our family was totally united in agreement over the water’s temperature – it was bone-chilling COLD!
 Over a ten-year period we spent many memorable holiday’s camping beneath the trees.
 As a kid we learned to camp here.

-Potato salad, the kids drank ‘check-cola’ and the in-laws and parents quietly sipped cheap beverage.
+Potato salad, the kids drank ‘check-cola’ and the in-laws and parents quietly sipped cheap malt-beverages.
 The radios of the day were tuned into the races at Daytona just a few miles away.
 I remember ‘Fireball-Roberts’ hitting the wall, he died.

 It was mandatory for everyone to ‘get-wet’ at least once as a group and float the ‘run.’